Click on link for book - Nanteos Book

-The Billiard Room was a function room for the Plas Nanteos Hotel until 2020, and used for weddings and afternoon teas, Then a Victorian snooker table was purchased bring the splendid room back to what it should be.
+The Billiard Room was a function room for the Plas Nanteos Hotel until 2020, and used for weddings and afternoon teas.
+Then a Victorian snooker table was purchased bringing the splendid room back to its proper use.

 © Janet Joel 2019